 Frequently Asked Questions about the Pros and Cons of Dual Citizenship

 Does dual citizenship mean more taxes?

 Whether or not dual citizenship means more taxes depends on the tax laws of the countries of citizenship and whether or not both countries have a double taxation agreement.
-You can pay taxes in one jurisdiction or avoid paying them in another through a double taxation agreement or by holding second citizenship in a tax-free country.

 Why do countries not like dual citizenship?

 A primary concern for governments with reservations about their citizens pursuing dual citizenship is the potential conflict of loyalty that dual citizens might face when having ties to multiple nations.
 Governments worry that individuals with dual citizenship may prioritize the other nation’s interests over their own, especially during times of national crisis or conflict.
 Additionally, dual citizenship may create complexities in enforcing laws and regulations, as individuals may take advantage of differing legal systems to evade responsibilities or legal consequences.

 Can I lose my citizenship if I obtain dual citizenship?

 Whether or not you can lose your citizenship after you obtain second citizenship depends on your home country’s laws around alternative citizenship.
 If you are a national of a country that does not allow dual citizenship, you may be forced to renounce your new citizenship or risk losing your current citizenship.